APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/45.png)

-- Copy and paste the npm install script into the command field
+- Copy and paste the npm install script into the command field.
+Basically the script is building a web module from the JET UI code and then create a WAR file for deployment.

   ```
   npm install